Learning Nuggets in training: Think small!

 These are Learning Nuggets

-In summary, a Learning Nugget should:
+In short, a Learning Nugget should:

 • a short learning unit